 From there, the flashback ends as the Flash says that Superman assured him of his victory even under regular circumstances.
 However, Issue 10 ends with him saying that they’ll never be able to find out as Barry exclaims that he’ll remember Kal-El as someone who was decent and generous, while Cyborg adds onto the fact that Supes “always told the truth”.

 Issue 11 (“Clyde”) opens with the Justice League doing some clean-up work within the Hall of Justice.
 Suddenly, Aquaman hears a telepathic distress call as he and Martian Manhunter discover that it was a mollusk.
 Arthur realizes that it’s Clyde as J’onn is puzzled at the fact that Superman had his own aquatic creature.
 Aquaman says that it actually saved Kal-El during an incident in the Gulf of Mexico as we flashback to our featured crisis.
-A group of gigantic squid are attacking an oil-drilling platform as Arthur tells Superman to refrain from using his Heat Vision in order to not ignite the leaking lubricate.
+A group of gigantic squids are attacking an oil-drilling platform as Arthur tells Superman to refrain from using his Heat Vision in order to not ignite the leaking lubricate.
 From there, they proceed to rescue the workers and place them onto a nearby supply ship.
 Aquaman is able to make the recovery process run smoothly by telepathically ordering the squids away and even threatening to stab them with his trident.

 After the workers are rescued, Kal-El uses his Freeze Breath to entrap the giant squids.
 Our heroes then search for any remaining survivors as Arthur picks up a cry for help.
 However, it’s not a person that’s in need of assistance but a mollusk.
-As Superman uses his Heat Vision to warm the cephalopod up (and even learn its name, Clyde), Aquaman from it that this entire incident was caused by his half-brother Orm a.k.a.
+As Superman uses his Heat Vision to warm the cephalopod up (and even learn its name, Clyde), Aquaman learns from it that this entire incident was caused by his half-brother Orm a.k.a.
 Ocean Master.

 From there, Clyde proceeds to guide our heroes to where it last saw their foe.
 Suddenly, they spot another group of giant squids attacking a cruise ship before finally coming across Ocean Master.
 He then summons several gigantic sea-life as Aquaman demands to know about his half-brother’s plan (while also trying to gain mental control over the transformed creatures).

 Orm explains that he’ll use the monstrous sea-beings to attack the humans in order to blame Arthur for it and get him removed from the Atlantean throne so that he can rule the undersea kingdom.
-He even says that he’s aware of Superman’s weakness to magic as he shoots a powerful spell form his trident towards Kal-El.
+He even says that he’s aware of Superman’s weakness to magic as he shoots a powerful spell from his trident towards Kal-El.
 Fortunately, Clyde is able to swim in the way and takes the hit as it gets magically bigger.

 Orm panics and tries to respond, but Superman manages to distract him and even take his trident away before Aquaman delivers the knockout punch.